What is shockwave therapy and how does it work?

 About the technology and its history in Queensland

-The original machine from the early 1980’s was called the HM1 Or Human model 1 and comprised a huge water bath, the Dornier MFL 5000 replaced the need for using a water bath and used a very large spark plug and water cushion for delivery.
-We now use an electromagnetic coil which is even more efficient.
+The original machine from the early 1980s was called the HM1 (Human Model 1) and comprised a huge water bath.
+The Dornier MFL 5000 replaced the need for using a water bath and used a very large spark plug and water cushion for delivery.
+We now use a parabolic reflector which is even more efficient.

-The Dornier Epos Ultra then followed and was specifically designed for use in orthopaedic conditions with a much shorter focal length to the kidney machine to enable exact focusing on very small tendons.
+Then the Dornier Epos Ultra followed -- and was specifically designed for use in orthopaedic conditions with a much shorter focal length compared to the kidney machine -- to enable exact focusing on very small tendons.

-Shockwaves result from intense changes in pressure such as explosion, supersonic aircraft, or lightning.
+Shockwaves result from the intense changes in pressure -- in less controlled and larger areas you see shockwaves during explosions, supersonic aircraft flying, or lightning causing thunder.
 These intense changes in pressure produce strong waves of compression and tensile forces that can travel through any elastic medium such as water, or certain solid substances.

 During treatment, the 4 key points are: